hyperledger/identus-cloud-agent/docs/guides/deploying-node.md

 The last component is the database that the Node uses internally to index Open Enterprise Agent (OAE) related Cardano transactions and maintain the state of DID documents.
 It is a simple PostgreSQL version 13 database, and you can use the Docker image `postgres:13` to run it.

-When running the node, you must specify the host, database name, username, and password of this database via environment variables.
+When running the Node, you must specify the host, database name, username, and password of this database via environment variables.

 * `NODE_PSQL_HOST` - host with a port, in a format `host:port`
 * `NODE_PSQL_DATABASE` - databse name